marcwrobel/jbanking/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/fr.marcwrobel/jbanking.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22fr.marcwrobel%22%20AND%20a:%22jbanking%22)

 # jbanking - A Java banking API
-jbanking is a library of utilities to assist with developing banking functionalities.
+jbanking is a library of utilities to assist with developing banking functionalities. jbanking is focused on, but not limited to, European banking.

 ## Features